 Is The Procedure Painful?

 Considering getting dental implants but concerned that the surgery might hurt?
 Rest assured, the procedure isn’t painful.
 In fact, most patients report minimal discomfort during the actual procedure.
-Minimal discomfort can arise after surgery, but we work with you to keep it at manageable levels.
+You might notice discomfort can arise after surgery, but we work with you to keep it at manageable levels.
+For most patients, this is nothing more than a slightly sore feeling at the implant site.

 Most patients find dental implants to be far more comfortable than they expect and more relaxed than many other routine dental work.
 However, if you do experience pain, it will be manageable, and if necessary, our cosmetic dentist will prescribe pain relievers.